-The Code, subject to limited exceptions, denies the interest deduction for indebtedness incurred or continued to purchase or carry tax-exempt obligations, such as the 2008B Bonds.
-With respect to banks, thrift institutions and other financial institutions, the denial to such institutions is one hundred percent (100%) for interest paid on funds allocable to the 2008B Bonds and any other tax-exempt obligations acquired after August 7, 1986.
+The Code, subject to limited exceptions not applicable to the 2009A Bonds, denies the interest deduction for indebtedness incurred or continued to purchase or carry tax-exempt obligations, such as the 2009A Bonds.
+With respect to banks, thrift institutions and other financial institutions, the denial to such institutions is one hundred percent (100%) for interest paid on funds allocable to the 2009A Bonds and any other tax-exempt obligations acquired after August 7, 1986.